About this recipe

 - Oil: Extra virgin olive oil adds richness and flavor.
 You can also use avocado oil or another neutral oil for a lighter, mellower vinaigrette.

-- Acid: Apple cider vinegar is my go-to for everyday use, but red wine vinegar or lemon juice works beautifully too.
+- Acid: Apple cider vinegar is my go to for everyday use, but red wine vinegar or lemon juice works beautifully too.

 - Salt: Sea salt or a flavored salt adds depth.

-- Extras (choose 1–2 for variation)
+- Extras (choose 1 to 2 for variation)

-How to flavor a Vinaigrette
+How to flavor your vinaigrette

-Think of these as mix-and-match add-ins — you don’t need all of them.
+Think of these as mix-and-match add-ins.
+You don’t need all of them.
 One or two is plenty.

 - Dijon mustard (helps emulsify)